wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    quickly.
 The root zone has certain properties that make it a special
-   case: It is DNSSEC signed and uses NSEC, the majority of the queries are "junk" queries, the rate of change is relatively slow, and there
+   case: It is DNSSEC signed and uses NSEC, the majority of the queries are "junk" queries, the rate of change is relatively slow, and there are no corner cases such as wildcards.
+Because of these properties, we know that generated negative answers will work.